ism1100001/ism1100001/README.md

 ## 🚀 About Me
 * Kubernetes user
-* I love programming only when it goes well
+* I love programming only when code works
 * I love 🎃🍭 Halloween 🍬🧛

 ### Also